Denmark in the Eurovision Song Contest 2010: Competing entries

 DR opened a submission period between 27 August 2009 and 5 October 2009 for artists and composers to submit their entries.
 The broadcaster received 562 entries during the submission period.
-A selection committee selected six songs from the entries submitted to the broadcaster, while four of the participants were invited to compete based on editorial considerations: Bryan Rice, Kaya Brüel, Sukkerchok and Zindy Laursen.
+A selection committee selected six songs from the entries submitted to the broadcaster, while four of the participants were invited to compete based on editorial considerations.
 DR held a press meet and greet at the DR Byen in Copenhagen on 12 January 2010 where the competing artists and songs were announced and officially presented.
-Less than 24 hours to the presentation, "All About Me" performed by Zindy Laursen was withdrawn from the competition and replaced with the song "Panik!" performed by MariaMatilde Band from the public submission.
+Less than 24 hours to the presentation, "All About Me" written and performed by Zindy Laursen, who was invited by DR for the competition, was withdrawn and replaced with the song "Panik!" performed by MariaMatilde Band from the public submissions.

 Final

 The final took place on 6 February 2010.
-In the first round of voting the top four advanced to the superfinal based on the votes of a six-member jury (50%) and a public vote (50%).
+In the first round of voting the top four advanced to the superfinal based on the votes of a six-member jury (50%) and a public televote (50%).
 In the second round, four songs faced off each other in two duels and a public vote selected the winners of each duel that advanced to the final round.
 In the final round, the winner, "In a Moment like This" performed by Chanée and N'evergreen, was selected solely by a public vote.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 7 February 2010, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Denmark was placed into the second semi-final, to be held on 27 May 2010, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and Denmark was set to perform in position 4, following the entry from Israel and before the entry from Switzerland.

 The two semi-finals and final were broadcast on DR1 and DR HD with commentary by Ole Tøpholm.
 The Danish spokesperson, who announced the Danish votes during the final, was Lise Rønne.